Agnitio

-AGNITIO S.L. was a voice biometrics technology company with headquarters in Madrid, Spain.
-Agnitio was acquired by Bigtincan in October 2020.
+AGNITIO S.L. was a voice biometrics technology company, headquartered in Madrid, Spain.
 Biometric authentication uses unique biological characteristics to verify an individual’s identity.
-It’s harder to spoof and considered more convenient for some users since they do not have to remember passwords or worry about passwords being stolen.
+It's harder to spoof and considered more convenient for some users since they do not have to remember passwords or worry about passwords being stolen.
 Agnitio provides voice biometrics services for homeland security and corporate clients.